hossameldinmi/tawakkalna_sdk_flutter/README.md

 <!-- For development and testing with mock data -->
 <script src="assets/packages/tawakkalna_sdk_flutter/assets/web/twkhelper_mock.js"></script>
 ```

-#### For Production (Tawakkalna App Deployment)

-When deploying your mini app to the Tawakkalna platform, use the production JavaScript file:

 ```html
 <!-- For production deployment to Tawakkalna app -->
 <script src="assets/packages/tawakkalna_sdk_flutter/assets/web/twkhelper.js"></script>
 ```
+When deploying your mini app to the Tawakkalna platform, use the production JavaScript file:

 > **Important**: Choose the correct JavaScript file based on your environment:
 > - `twkhelper_mock.js` - Development/testing with mock data
 > - `twkhelper.js` - Production deployment to Tawakkalna app
 >
 > The SDK will not work on web without the appropriate JavaScript bridge file.

-> **Production Build Optimization**: When building for production (`flutter build web --release`), remove unnecessary JavaScript files and mock data from your build output to reduce bundle size:
-> ```bash
-> # After building, remove the unused mock files
-> rm -f build/web/assets/packages/tawakkalna_sdk_flutter/assets/web/twkhelper_mock.js
-> rm -f build/web/assets/assets/mock_profile1.0.2.json
-> ```
-> Similarly, if you used mock for development, remove `twkhelper.js` from development builds to avoid confusion.

 ## 🚀 Quick Start